Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

+with $\mu_3$ acting by scalar multiplication on the $z_0$-coordinate.
 For $i=1,2,3,4$, this is a simple singularity of type $A_2,D_4,E_6, E_8$ respectively.
-Basic singularity theory tells us that this defines a vanishing lattice in $\Hl_4(Y_o)$ (where $Y_o$ is the smooth cubic fourfold associated to $X_o$) that is $\mu_3$-equivariantly isomorphic to $\Hl_4(Y_f)$, where $Y_f$ is the affine fourfold $Y_f$ defined by $z_0^3=f(z_1)) +z_2^2+z_3^2+z_4^2$.
-This vanishing lattice is isomorphic with a root lattice of type $A_i$.
+Singularity theory tells us that this defines a vanishing lattice in $\Hl_4(Y_o)$ (where $Y_o$ is the smooth cubic fourfold associated with $X_o$) that is $\mu_3$-equivariantly isomorphic to $\Hl_4(Y_f)$, where $Y_f$ is the affine fourfold $Y_f$ defined by $z_0^3=f(z_1) +z_2^2+z_3^2+z_4^2$.
+This vanishing lattice is isomorphic with a root lattice of the above type (see for example \cite{looij:icis}).
 The $\mu_3$-invariants in $\Hl_4(Y_f)$ are reduced to $\{0\}$ and so the $\mu_3$-action turns this vanishing lattice into an Eisenstein lattice of type $\LL_i$.
-Theorem \ref{thm:cubicperiods} implies that all the $3$-vectors in such lattice are standard (this is of course only a nontrivial statement for $i=1$), for otherwise $X$ would map to a point of $\BB^{\ct, \std}_{\PG^\ct}$ that lies in the image of special mirror.
+Theorem \ref{thm:cubicperiods} implies that all the $3$-vectors in such lattice are standard (this is of course only a nontrivial statement for $i=1$), for otherwise $X$ would map to a point of $X^{\ct, \std}$ that lies in the image of special mirror.
 The contrast with the symplectic situation is that for $i\le 4$, $\LL_i$ is nondegenerate (it is positive definite), whereas the symplectic lattices of type $A_1$ and $A_3$ are degenerate.
+So if we do not make a choice for $\g$, then we merely end up with a $\G_\ct$-orbit of sublattices of $\LL^\ct$ isomorphic with $\LL_i$.